mkdir Command

 - Use -p for nested directories: It saves time and prevents errors

-- Check your current location: Make sure you're creating folders where you want them
+- Check your current location: Use

-- Use -v when learning: It helps you understand what's happening
+pwdto confirm you're in~/playground/chapter2(or where you want the new folders) - Use -v when learning: It helps you understand what's happening

 Common Mistakes to Avoid